Article

 Some examples of using ChatGPT

 Here at Eleken, we find ChatGPT quite useful for conducting UX research.
+For example, ChatGPT can assist in creating discussion guides for interviews and generate multiple choice questions for surveys, making it easier to design effective research tools.
 Here are some examples of when the tool can help, in particular:

 Gathering market insights